 Internal Linking Plugins

-So far, we have looked at how to create internal links to content manually using the WordPress link function.
+So far, we have looked at how to create internal links to content manually using the built-in function.

-Are there plugins for WordPress that can automate this work?
+Are there WordPress plugins that can do this task?

-Yes … Of course!
-As we explain in our comprehensive overview of WordPress plugins, there are WordPress plugins for everything you can imagine.
-And if you can’t find a plugin that does what you are looking for, one can be created for you.
+Yes, there are!
+As we explain here, there are WordPress plugins for just about everything you can imagine.
+And if you can’t find a plugin that does what you need, one can be created for you.

-Also, depending on the kind of theme installed on your site, you can benefit from additional internal linking features such as:
+Also, depending on the type of plugins and themes used on your website, you can get additional SEO benefits from internal linking features such as:

-In a separate article, we’ll discuss additional content linking strategies in WordPress, look at the pros and cons of automating links in WordPress, and look at several WordPress plugins you can check out for creating links automatically on your site:
+In a separate article, we’ll discuss additional types of linking content in WordPress, look at the pros and cons of automating links in WordPress, and look at several plugins you can check out for creating internal links automatically on your website:

 (SEO internal linking.
-Screenshot source: No Sweat WP Internal Links Lite WordPress plugin)
+Screenshot image sourced from: No Sweat WP Internal Links Lite WordPress plugin)

-Congratulations … now you know how easy it is to add links to content in your WordPress posts and pages.
+Congratulations … now you know how to easily add links to content in your WordPress posts and pages.